puppetlabs/puppet-docs/source/pe/2.5/appendix.markdown

 Changes to Puppet's core are documented in the [Puppet Release notes](http://projects.puppetlabs.com/projects/puppet/wiki/Release_Notes#2.7.10).
 The changes for Puppet versions 2.7.10, 2.7.11, and 2.7.12 cover the difference between Puppet Enterprise 2.0.3 and Puppet Enterprise 2.5.0.

+### Puppet Enterprise 2.5.2

+2.5.2 is a maintenance and update release.
+It adds support for new platforms and browsers as well as fixing some bugs and updating some components.

+#### Update: ActiveMQ Can Now Use a Thread Pool

+By default, ActiveMQ uses a dedicated thread for each destination.
+If there are a large number of destinations, this can cause issues with memory usage.
+A thread pool makes memory usage more efficient.
+ActiveMQ can be configured to use a thread pool through the use of the system property: `-Dorg.apache.activemq.UseDedicatedTaskRunner=false.` The property is specified in the activemq start script via ACTIVEMQ_OPTS.

+#### Update: New Installer Behavior for Database Setup

+The Puppet Enterprise installer will now check for an installation of MySQL.
+If found, the installer will prompt for information about contacting the MySQL server (whether it is remote or local).
+If no instance of MySQL is found, the installer will offer to install and configure MySQL and a new a database.
+See the [Installing Puppet Enterprise](http://docs.puppetlabs.com/pe/2.5/install_basic.html) page for complete information.

+#### Update: Support Added for New Platforms and Browsers.

+Puppet Enterprise now supports Ubuntu Precise and SLES 11 SP2.
+In addition, the console now works correctly in IE8.

+#### Update: New Version of ActiveMQ

+ActiveMQ has been updated from 5.5.0 to 5.6.0.

+#### Patches to Puppet

+Several patches have been made to Puppet:
+* A fix for a rebooting issue with SLES and "puppet resource service"
+* A patch that improves performance for large numbers of modules.
+* A patch adding upstart support for Precise.

 ### Puppet Enterprise 2.5.1

 2.5.1 was a security fix release.
 It also fixes a handful of minor bugs.